cetteup/joinme.click-launcher/README.md

         executable_path: bin
         install_path: C:\Games\Battlefield 2
         args: ["+fullscreen", "0", "+szx", "1600", "+szy", "900"]
+        hooks:
+          - handler: set-default-profile
+            when: pre-launch
+            args:
+              profile: "0010"
+          - handler: purge-server-history
+            when: pre-launch
+          - handler: purge-shader-cache
+            when: pre-launch
+          - handler: purge-logo-cache
+            when: pre-launch
 ```

 You can also find the example configuration as a file: [config.example.yaml](config.example.yaml).